henrywu2019/BentoML/docs/source/concepts.rst

 Labels
 ------

-Labels are key/value pairs for BentoService and deployment to be used to identify attributes that are relevant to the users.
+Labels are key/value pairs for MyModel and deployment to be used to identify attributes that are relevant to the users.
 Labels do not have any direct implications to GammaService.
 Each key must be unique for the given resource.